jonstoop/jonstoop/README.md

-## Hi there 👋

 <!--
+**jonstoop/jonstoop** is a ✨## Jonathan Stoop

+Football analyst.
+Product content manager.
+Systems thinker.

+I write about football with an analytical lens — tactics, structures, the patterns beneath the game.
+Alongside that, I build tools and workflows at the intersection of AI and knowledge management.

+Currently working on: building a public football analysis practice.

+---

-**jonstoop/jonstoop** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Find me on [X](https://x.com/jonathanstoop) · [LinkedIn](https://linkedin.com/in/jonathanstoop) _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->